-When I started planning the Italy itinerary for 14 days with my family, I realised that this small country packs quite a lot.
+When I started planning the Italy itinerary for 14 days with my family, I realized that this small country packs quite a lot.
 We wanted to immerse in the history and culture and that meant limiting travels to a few places.
 It will take a few more trips to cover all that this beautiful country has to offer, but I believe this is a good 2-week Italy Itinerary for a first-time trip.
 We did the classic Rome-Florence-Venice Itinerary and added Amalfi coast for some R & R.

 Italy Itinerary Overview